 Davis did it all his way.
 He didn’t always make friends in the NFL over the years, but he earned a lot of respect.
 Expect the tributes to fly in faster than a classic Raiders wide receiver.

 He fought wars with the league, other owners and even some of his coaches and players.
 He was a difficult man to deal with for a lot of people over the years.

 But he was also a caring man who bled Silver and Black.

 The man famous for coining the phrase “Just win, baby” lived his life that way.
-I’m truly convinced Al Davis cared about nothing other than seeing his team win.
-It is bittersweet that his death comes at a time when his team is finally showing signs of resurgence.
-If the Raiders push their way into the playoffs for the first time in nine years, it will be because of Davis’ work.
+I’m truly convinced All Davis cared about nothing other than seeing his team win.
+It is bittersweet that his death comes at a time that his team is finally showing signs of resurgence.
+If the Raiders do push their way into the playoffs for the first time in nine years, it will be because of Davis’ work.
 There’s a lot of talent in Oakland and every player on that roster is there because Davis picked him.

 Despite his declining health and advanced age, Davis ran this team nearly up until the time of his death.
 He picked the players in the last draft and he even negotiated most of the contracts himself.
 Many agents have told me of their intense conversations with Davis as recently as last month.
-He worked every day trying to make the team a winner.
+He worked every day trying to make the Raiders a winner.

-The Raiders flew to Houston late Friday and awoke to the news of Davis’ death Saturday morning.
+The Raiders flew to Houston late Friday night and awoke to the news of Davis’ death Saturday morning.
 A team spokesman said it's a very “difficult" time for the team.

 Raiders players also loved Davis.
 He had his players’ backs and he often paid them handsomely.
 Several Raiders have been the highest paid at their positions in recent years because Davis valued them so much.